KieniL/FamilyCluster_Config/docs/toolusage.md

 kubesec scan YAML

-I configured Makefile to not stop on kubesec error since there are two false positives:
+I configured Makefile to not stop on kubesec error since there are many false positives due to not supported schemas

-{
-  "id": "ApparmorAny",
-  "selector": ".metadata .annotations .\"container.apparmor.security.beta.kubernetes.io/nginx\"", "reason": "Well defined AppArmor policies may provide greater protection from unknown threats.
-WARNING: NOT PRODUCTION READY", "points": 3
-},
-{
-  "id": "ServiceAccountName",
-  "selector": ".spec .serviceAccountName",
-  "reason": "Service accounts restrict Kubernetes API access and should be configured with least privilege", "points": 3
-}

-ServiceAccount error is a false positive since i alread have `automountServiceAccountToken: false` in the deployments.

-There are also a lot of kinds which are not supported by kubesec.